alexandertrefz/essence/packages/website/optimisations.md

 walk canonicalises the turn's counter; every other walk reads one loop-invariant `false` and the counter it already had.

+The State a walk threads is elided the same way and under the same fence, but it is the Rewriter's decision about what reached it rather than part of this pass — `unboxed-loop-state`, under Emitted shapes below.

 **A `Step` is read where it is built.** The general loop and `reduce`'s early-stopping entry both decide by a tag the body has just written — `#Done(x)` stops the walk with `x`, `#Continue(x)` carries `x` on.
 Where the answer IS such